-This message will reassign ownership of the prescription and will allow the pharmacist at the receiving pharmacy to "download" the prescription to their local application and create a dispense against it.
-The prescription will stay active on the Pharmacy Network profile but will be deactivated on the sending pharmacy local patient profile.
-If you are transferring a prescription to another province, the "Out of Province" location should be selected.
+This message will reassign ownership of the prescription and allow the receiving pharmacy to create a local copy of the prescription from the Pharmacy Network profile to their local application and create a dispense against it.
+The prescription will remain active on the Pharmacy Network profile but will be deactivated on the sending pharmacy's local patient profile.
+This prevents duplication of prescriptions on the Pharmacy Network profile as no new prescription is created.